arkency/posts/posts/2015-04-30-on-my-radar-rethinkdb-plus-react-dot-js-plus-rails.md

 ```

 Here we use the feature of [changefeeds](http://rethinkdb.com/docs/changefeeds/ruby/) from RethinkDB.
-You can subscribe to changes from a table, single document or even a query and be notified every time
+You can subscribe to changes from a table, a single document or even a query and be notified every time
 something changed.
 In our example we subscribe to `changes` from one document, the last Artcile:

 ```